 Cost and Deadlines

-The fee for participation in the Summer School is 120 Euros (135 USD) if paid by April 30, and 170 Euros (190 USD) afterwards.
+The fee for participation in the Summer School is 120 euros (135 USD) if paid by June 15, and 170 euros (190 USD) afterwards.
 The fee covers printed course material and refreshments.
-Accommodation is not included, but we can help you arrange it, see here.

 Please note that the university is not able to refund the registration fee in case of cancellation.